PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 firewall-cmd --reload
 ```

-On some distributions, it may be possible for unauthorized users or applications to make firewall changes through polkit.
-To disable this, enable firewalld _lockdown mode_ with `sudo firewall-cmd --lockdown-on`.
+On some distributions, it may be possible for applications running as a `wheel` or `sudo` user to make firewall changes through polkit.
+To prevent this, enable firewalld _lockdown mode_ with `sudo firewall-cmd --lockdown-on`.

 These firewalls use the [netfilter](https://netfilter.org/) framework and therefore cannot (without the help of strict [mandatory access control](#mandatory-access-control)) protect against malicious software running privileged on the system, which can insert their own routing rules that sidestep firewalld/ufw.